Welcome to Whitehall

 Candidates must be residents of Whitehall who have the desire and background to hold this important position.
 Like all board posts and other roles with the WHOA, it's a non-paying position.

 If you're interested or know of a resident who would be good at the job, please send a brief biography that includes your time in Whitehall.
-A job resume that has references and ways to contact them is an essential part of any candidacy.

 To ask questions or to submit an application, click the Contact Us